stefanoborini/book-the-software-company/02-on-agile-development.md

 - As above, the fact that these issues are constantly added to the milestones means that it's pretty much impossible to know how far we are from reaching the goal.

 - throw software at a problem instead of a person.

+Company in eternal panic mode.

+Among the various issues I've seen happen in practice,

+- people still involved in other tasks
+- short sprints and late planning.
+- sprints always leak
+- fluid teams aimed at the feature.
+- code quality in an agile mindset.

+###

+Refactoring and technical stories.